njgarner/CSC289-Flashcard-Generator/USERGUIDE.md

 **1.2 General working principle**

-This website's online platform is designed to help users study through interactive flashcard tools and allow them to create their decks and study sets to enhance their learning experience.
+This website's online platform is designed to help users study through interactive flashcard tools and allow them to create their sets and study sets to enhance their learning experience.

 The digital flashcard system can create curriculums, goals, and instructional methods on various topics by allowing users to design their cards.
-Users can access and utilize these decks and share them for others on the platform to see and use.
+Users can access and utilize these sets and share them for others on the platform to see and use.

 There are two ways to learn and interact with this website:
-- Creating your decks of flashcards for personal use or sharing.
+- Creating your sets of flashcards for personal use or sharing.
-- Utilizing the public library of decks other users have created and shared.
+- Utilizing the public library of sets other users have created and shared.

 ### Process
 **2.1 How to navigate and utilize the site features**